rweather/TinyJAMBU/README.md

 has non-uniform entropy distribution, then the PRNG will hash the input to make the output more uniform.

-The PRNG uses a variation on the TinyJAMBU-256 AEAD mode.
+The PRNG is based on Hash\_DRBG from section 10.1.1 of NIST Special Publication 800-90A Revision 1.
+The hash algorithm is TinyJAMBU-Hash.

 The application must supply a function to fetch data from the system random number source and then the PRNG API takes care of the rest.

 The Arudino PRNG example demonstrates how to use the API to generate random data at runtime.